abuiles/ember-101/computed-properties-and-observers.md

 });
 ~~~~~~~~

-If we visit any of our friends profile and change the state for any
+If we visit any of our friends' profiles and change the state for any
-article or add a new one, we'll see the messages in the browser's
+article or add a new one, we'll see the relevant messages in the browser's
 console.